Anonn134/Mansion-Mod/README.md

 If anyone wants to help, feel free to go over what I've written and give feedback/find mispellings.
 There will certaily be some of those.
 Or, if somebody wants to expand on, edit or write a new event, that would be apreceated too.
 Adding a chore event shouldn't be too hard.
 My goal for each chore event is to have sub events where the player can interact with each of a guard, guest or another servant while doing each chore.

+My main goal right now is to complete all of the chores, daily events and morning events.
+Getting those done doesn’t require much else done.
+Then I can move on to refining the layout of the mansion, getting random events firing while navigating the mansion and getting guest rooms sorted out.

 ### Super Short TLDR:
 The player is in a mansion doing work, possibly against their will.
 They are given a list of chores to do each day.
 Chores are things like cleaning a room or doing laundry.
 There are other events like serving or cooking dinner, one happens each day.
 There are rare events like a servant escaping that will happen some mornings.